Syedbasid/FIFA19-Tableau-Player-Performance-Analysis/README.md

 - Evaluate player performance across nationalities, ages, and positions
 - Understand how market value and wages relate to player quality
 - Identify skill specialization and physical attributes by position
-- Detect high-potential players for future investment
+- Detect high potential players for future investment
-- Analyze club-level squad quality and composition
+- Analyze club level squad quality and composition

 This project addresses these needs using structured data visualization.